-And yet … there’s no way around it.
-Sit-ups are boring.
-Up, down, up, down — the exercise gets really old, really fast.
-They are also good but not perfect: All that rounding of the spine places stress on the lower back which can cause injury over time.
-More over, the exercise works your abdominals in two planes of motion, but does not engage your obliques or transversus abdominus, limiting the true amount of core strength you can build.
+Besides the fact that they are boring, all that rounding of the spine when doing sit-ups places stress on the lower back which can cause injury over time.
+Moreover, the exercise works your abdominals in two planes of motion but does not engage your obliques or transversus abdominis, limiting the true amount of core strength you can build.

-Not to worry, flat abs were not built by sit-ups alone.
+Not to worry, flat abs (or the ever-coveted six-pack abs) were not built by sit-ups alone.
 There are plenty of other moves out there that can give you the muscle tone you want without the monotony you dread.
-Here are 10 ab exercises to try instead of sit-ups.
+Here are 12 ab exercises to try instead of sit-ups.

 The cousin of full sit-ups, crunches involve lying on your back, feet either flat on the floor or elevated in the air with knees bent.
 Perform small contractions of your abdominal muscles to raise and lower your torso a few inches.
 You can do these with hands by your sides or behind your head for support.
 Aim for 100 crunches.